bleachbit/docs/_posts/cleanerml-examples.md

 And then we need a description of the cleaner (shown on the right side of BleachBit).
 Example of a `<description>` element: `<description>Video player</description>`

+With `running` you can prevent that the cleaner gets executed as long a special program is running...
+Example: `<running type="exe" os="windows">firefox.exe</running>`

 <br>